Cutthroat: The Shadow Wars: Prime attributes

 Each attribute is rated from -5 to +5 and are affected by which character race the player selects.

 Character races

-The game features the standard fare of fantasy character races, such as elves and dwarves, as well as an anthropomorphic race of ratmen called Skravoch.
+The game features the standard fare of fantasy character races, such as elves and dwarves, as well as an anthropomorphic race of rat men called Skravoch.
 The original rules published in 1988 included a race of vampires called Nosferatu, but this was omitted from the revised 1999 edition.

 Character classes

 There are no character classes in the game.
 Instead, all characters are some manner of criminal as defined loosely by character templates.
 The templates offer suggestions as to what skills the player should give their character for role-playing certain types of criminals.
 For example, a burglar character relies heavily on agility and stealth skills, whereas a bandit focuses mainly on brute force and combat skills.

 Starting equipment and money

 A character's starting wealth is determined by the character's social class.